 Flammability: How capable an area is of burning.
 An Area with no flammability is made up of non-flammable material such as stone or metal and cannot be set on fire.
 An Area of flammability 0 contains relatively few flammable materials, such as a stone room with lots of wood and cloth décor.
 An Area of flammability 1 contains a relatively high amount of flammable material, such as grass and shrubbery.
 An Area of flammability 2 is made up of flammable material, such as a wooden structure or forested Area.

 Wetness: How much water is in an area.
 An Area that is completely dry has no wetness and there is no special effect.
-An damp Area (wetness 0) has a minimal amount of water on surfaces in the area or the air is very humid.
+A damp Area (wetness 0) has a minimal amount of water on surfaces in the area or the air is very humid.
 A damp Area’s flammability is effectively lowered by 1 (note that this makes an Area with 0 flammability -1, it does not remove the flammability of the Area).
-An Area with wetness higher than 0 determines how high the water level is in the Area and has no flammability.
+An Area with wetness higher than 0 determines how high the water level is in the Area and has no flammability (except in the presence of large amounts of oil).
 Wetness in an Area has similar values to the size of a character.
-When an area’s wetness is at or higher than half a character’s size, they cannot move between Areas and attack in the same turn.
+When an area’s wetness is at or higher than half a character’s size, the number of actions they can take in the turn they start in that area is reduced by 1.
 When an area’s wetness is at or higher than a character’s size, they must take a combat round every 4 combat rounds to swim to the surface and take a breath.
 For every round after those 4, a character must make a Resilience roll.
 If a character is unconscious in an area with a wetness level higher than 0 for more than 1 combat round, they die.

 Fire Level: How on fire an area is.
 When an Area has no fire level, there is no fire in the Area.
 When an Area has a fire level, it’s brightness is at least dim, increasing to bright when the fire level is at least 3.
 When an Area’s fire level is -3 to -1, there is a contained fire (-3 would be something like an oil fire contained in a lantern, -2 would be a fire in an established fire pit or fire place, such as in a tavern, and a -1 would be a campfire surrounded by stones).
 When an Area has a fire level of 0 there is a small, uncontained fire (such as a torch).
 Beyond that, a fire can have a level anywhere between 1 and 6.
 When an Area has a fire level, the fire has a chance to grow once per round (probably don’t make this roll just because you can; if the party is sitting in a tavern and calmly eating a meal, do not roll for the fire to spread or grow).
 To determine if a fire is going to grow, make a standard roll, modified by the area’s flammability and fire level.
 On a total roll of 7 or higher, the fire grows and the fire level of the area is increased to 0 (if it is less than 0) or increased by 1.
 It also has a chance to spread to nearby Areas when the fire level is at least 2.
 To determine if a fire spreads, make the same roll made when a fire is determined to be growing or not on any adjacent flammable Areas to the area currently with a fire in it.
 If a fire spreads to an Area, the fire level on that area becomes 0.
 When the fire level is at least 1, the flames are large and hot enough to burn anyone in the Area.
 Make a melee attack roll on any creatures in the area, with the hit roll modified by the fire level.
 If the fire hits, they must make a Constitution roll with a base threshold equal to the fire level.